 I received my Bachelor of Science degree in Biochemistry from the State University of New York College at Geneseo and a Master of Science degree in chemistry from the Rochester Institute of Technology.
 After receiving my master's degree, I entered into a Ph.
 D. program in Chemistry at Syracuse University where I completed a year of classes and research.
 While pursuing my graduate studies at RIT at Syracuse, I instructed undergraduate organic chemistry labs as well as tutored students.
 I have three years of extensive experience teaching, tutoring, and researching in the field of organic chemistry, but I am also well versed in biochemistry, general chemistry, and biology.
 As an instructor I have always tried to get my students to appreciate the sciences, since the STEM subjects are the key to a better future.
 In my spare time, I enjoy watching football and basketball, and I especially enjoy watching and playing soccer.

-SUNY at Geneseo - BS, Biochemistry
+Undergraduate Degree: SUNY at Geneseo - Bachelor of Science, Biochemistry

-Rochester Institute of Technology - MS, Chemistry
+Graduate Degree: Rochester Institute of Technology - Master of Science, Chemistry

 What is your teaching philosophy?

 I try to get my students to not only understand the material they are learning but to also enjoy it.
 I find that this makes learning a subject a lot easier.

 What might you do in a typical first session with a student?